Generated Black Hills headwater creek scene representing Castle Creek above Deerfield Reservoir in South Dakota, not an exact location photo

 Compare Castle Creek Below Deerfield, Rapid Creek, or French Creek when upper Castle is high, warm, crowded, or access-limited.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 South Dakota trout rules can include Black Hills exceptions.
-Recheck the 2026 South Dakota Fishing Handbook and current state regulations before fishing upper Castle Creek.
+Recheck the 2026 South Dakota Fishing Handbook and current state rules before fishing upper Castle Creek.

 The clearest source-backed public approach above Deerfield Reservoir, with multiple short stops along the creek-parallel road.